PadmanabhanMalarkodi/Text-Analysis/README.md

 ##### Use Cases:
 * LDA is used for document classification, clustering, and summarization.
 * It's commonly applied in areas such as information retrieval, content recommendation, and understanding the themes in large text corpora.

+**In this project, I performed topic modelling on text column in the data set and extracted the relationship between topics in the document.**